DwarvesGraph: A High-Performance Graph Mining System with Pattern Decomposition: Compiler

 \subsection{Algorithm Search}

-\proj's algorithm search is performed in an implementation space determined by two algorithm-level decisions: (1) how to decompose a pattern; and (2) the matching order defined in Section~\ref{aggre}.
+\proj's algorithm search is performed on optimized ASTs in a search space determined by two algorithm-level decisions: (1) how to decompose a pattern; and (2) the matching order defined in Section~\ref{aggre}.
 Generating all decomposition candidates of a pattern with $n$ vertices and $m$ edges consists of two steps.
 The first step generates all cutting set candidates by brute force.
 All $2^n$ subsets of the $n$ vertices are enumerated, and each of them is checked to see whether it can break the pattern.
 This step takes $O(2^n(n+m))$ runtime.
 The second step constructs the subpatterns and shrinkage patterns for each cutting set.
-Generating subpatterns is trivial.
-As shrinkage patterns can be obtained by recursively merging two vertices in the original pattern, the time complexity of computing shrinkage patterns is $O(T(n)n^2)$, where $T(n)$ is the number of patterns with no more than $n$ vertices.
-Although the complexity of generating decompositions is non-polynomial, since the pattern size is typically very small (e.g., $n\le 10$), the decomposition cost is practically acceptable.

-The search should explore all possible combinations of decomposition and matching order, and selects the implementation with the lowest estimated cost.
-To accelerate the search, we first search the best matching order of vertex cutting set and get $o_{vc}$, then search the best matching order of each subpattern $o_i$ and shrinkage pattern $o_{si}$ with the restriction that the first $|V_C|$ vertices in $V_C$ must be matched in order $o_{vc}$. \red{This two-step approach is essentially a greedy search and the results can be slightly worse than a truly joint search, but it can significantly improve the search speed.}

-The total cost found based on two-level aggregation may be larger than the sum of the lowest cost of each subpattern.
-However, in the latter case, the matching of vertices in $V_C$ cannot be shared, which incurs the high memory and bookkeeping overhead.
-Moreover, the search space is smaller.
-Thus, we achieve a good trade-off between implementation efficiency and the subpattern enumeration cost.